Draycole/gps_debug/README.md

 Files enclosed and logs to effectively communicate errors encountered in build.
-Share code, logs, builds an
+Share code, logs, builds and error messages